The devastation caused by hurricanes Harvey and Irma impacted the lives of millions and caused over $200 billion worth of damage.

-Create a flexible infrastructure.
+Create a flexible foundation.
 It’s all about resilience and adapting to the environment around us.
-Current buildings are extremely solid, but it can be extremely expensive and difficult to adapt these constructions to cater for today.
-The key here is to improve existing infrastructure with forward-thinking designs, or to start again with adaptable logic.
+Current buildings are substantial, but it can be costly and difficult to adapt these constructions to cater for today.
+The key here is to rebuilding infrastructure with forward-thinking designs or to start again with adaptable logic.

 “In the case of hurricanes, roadways with smart signaling and controls that dynamically adjust stoplights and reverse lanes to allow vehicles to evacuate quickly would be of significant value,” Scientific American states.

-Experts say that planners and policymakers up and down the country must “engage diverse communities” and ensure that “infrastructure services are designed for everyone.”
-The report states that even if it is not evident today then communities must demand it.
+Experts say that planners and policymakers up and down the country must “engage diverse communities” and ensure that “rebuilding infrastructure services are designed for everyone.”
+The report states that even if it is not evident today, then communities must demand it.